Retiring Program Director Brought 'Art of Healing' to Georgetown

 All these activities and many others are woven into the fabric of the cancer center.
-The creative architect behind all this is Nancy Morgan, the director of Georgetown Lombardi’s Arts and Humanities Program, who has retired after 13 years of service.
+The creative architect behind all this is Nancy Morgan, the director of Georgetown Lombardi’s Arts and Humanities Program (new window), who has retired after 13 years of service.

 Georgetown Lombardi bid farewell to Morgan at a June 18 reception.
 Colleagues, people with cancer and family members gathered to celebrate the artistic imprint she has left on the cancer center—and her drive to infuse both calm and beauty into a setting that might otherwise be sterile and stressful.